 Can I continue to work when my 12-month initial OPT is expiring but I have applied for my STEM OPT extension?

-If your OPT is expiring soon and you have applied to STEM OPT, please note that current F-1 regulations state that STEM OPT only has to be timely filed with USCIS in order to continue working.
+If your OPT is expiring soon and you have applied to STEM OPT, please note that current F-1 regulations state that STEM OPT only must be timely filed with USCIS to continue working.

-You are eligible to work for up to 180 days AFTER the end date on your initial OPT EAD as long as your STEM OPT application was received by USCIS before your OPT expiration date.
+You are eligible to work for up to 180 days AFTER the end date on your initial OPT EAD if your STEM OPT application was received by USCIS before your OPT expiration date.
 If your STEM OPT is not approved within 180 days of your OPT expiration date, you must stop working.